The Pond (album)

-The Pond is Kathryn Williams tenth studio album, released by One Little Indian Records on 28 May 2012.
-The Pond consists of Kathryn Williams, Simon Edwards and Ginny Clee, with the project slowly developing over a two-year period.
+The Pond released by One Little Indian Records on 28 May 2012. is a side project of Kathryn Williams.
+The band consists of Kathryn Williams, Simon Edwards and Ginny Clee, with the project slowly developing over a two-year period.
 The album was mixed by Portishead's Adrian Utley.

 Reception

 The Pond received positive reviews from critics upon release.
-On Metacritic, the album holds a score of 71/100 based on 5 reviews, indicating "generally favorable reviews."
+On Metacritic, the album holds a score of 71/100 based on 5 reviews, indicating "generally favorable reviews".

 MusicOMH, giving the album 4 out of 5 stars, suggested that it is "an excellent example of an established artist making a real step forward".